I just had broccoli greens for dinner (did you know they’re a cousin to collards? I didn’t). That’s a direct result of being a freelancer.

 When you talk to most freelancers about marketing, these are the kinds of techniques that get mentioned the most, which is totally upside down!

-Sure, you might get lucky, but for the most part, this is the slow growth stuff.
+Sure, you might get lucky (I’m sure there’s a story out there of someone who published a blog and got $20K in business 3 days later), but for the most part, this is the slow growth stuff.
 Wonder what I’m talking about?
 Think tactics like:

 Once you’ve been at it a while and built up a solid network and content presence, these can REALLY pay off, but for your average freelancer, they’re a long shot (unless you’ve got years to wait to bring in cash.)